 While FreeHosting.com isn’t bad for a free hosting service, we recommend you don’t waste your time with free hosting, even if you’re just starting out.
 You’ll have to deal with slow loading speeds, lots of downtime and no customer support, and migrating your site to a different host later can be a real pain.
-You can get high-quality hosting for an amazing price with InterServer, for instance.
+You can get high-quality hosting for an amazing price with InterServer

 FreeHosting.com is one of the most popular free web hosting providers in the market.
 They’re well known for providing free hosting (with no ads!) to innovative startups for the last two decades.
 Their free hosting plan includes quite a number of freebies, including a free blog, social network linkups, forum setup, a user-friendly website builder with over 170 predesigned templates, and a single-click app installer.
 Their cPanel is feature-rich but not so much that it overwhelms a beginner.
 Uptimes are not guaranteed at 99.99%, so you may experience the occasional interruption in service, but that’s to be expected on a free plan.

-FreeHosting also offers paid hosting packages, although I wouldn’t recommend them.
-They come with all the features of the free plan plus several other services like PHP mail, subdomains, SSH access, and an SSL cert.
-You also get multiple e-mail accounts (as opposed to just one), regular backups, a web analytics portal, CGI, multi-site hosting, and faster servers.
+FreeHosting also provides paid hosting packages, but I wouldn’t recommend them.
+These packages include all the features of the free plan and additional services such as PHP mail, subdomains, SSH access, and an SSL certificate.
+With the paid packages, you also get multiple email accounts instead of just one, regular backups, a web analytics portal, CGI support, multi-site hosting, and faster servers.

 Freehosting’s free plan has this problem – its limitations make running more than a very basic site inadvisable, and the checkout is cluttered with addons (although many are “one-time buys”).